ValksGodotTools/Template/README.md

 ### :four: Double click on the main scene in `res://Scenes/<your_scene>.tscn`

 Click "Fix Dependencies" and then click "Fix Broken".
 Then and only after clicking "Fix Broken", click on "Open Anyway"

+> [!CAUTION]
+> The main scene may not be the only scene where the dependencies are broken.
+Make sure you check all the scenes within the main scene and repeat the same process to fix their dependencies.

 ![popup3](https://github.com/user-attachments/assets/b0cae7be-21fa-46cd-8ee1-ee1f4b30cfad)
 ![popup4](https://github.com/user-attachments/assets/a4ab7d67-da32-46ef-9aa4-d5472eb18ec5)